karnatiganesh/egfr_inhibition/README.md

 The clustered_structure folder displays the pdb files obtained after clustering the simulation trajectories.

 The bounded structures folder shows the pdb files of EGFR_inhibitor complexes within range of 1 kcal/mol < PMF (kcal/mol) < 4 kcal/mol

+The md_input_files folder contains the files needed to reproduce the work carried out